All the Republicans who have signaled they won’t accept election results

 Byron Donalds

-The Florida congressman was interviewed by Axios in March and revealed that if he was Mr Trump’s vice-president and placed in the same position Mike Pence found himself in on 6 January 2021 – a hypothetical that could not come to pass until it came to certifying the results of the 2028 presidential election – he may not act as Mr Pence did and take a stand.
+The Florida congressman was interviewed by Axios in March and revealed that if he was Mr Trump’s vice-president and in the same position as Mike Pence found himself on 6 January 2021, he may not act as the former VP did.

-“If you have state officials who are violating the election law in their states... then no, I would not,” Mr Donalds answered when the proposition was put to him, adding that he “knew” some states did not follow election laws in 2020.
+“If you have state officials who are violating the election law in their states... then no, I would not,” Mr Donalds answered, claiming that he “knew” some states did not follow election laws in 2020.

 Tim Scott

-Also speaking to Ms Welker on Meet the Press, the South Carolina senator was likewise asked on Sunday 5 May whether he would accept the results and said only: “At the end of the day, the 47th president of the United States will be President Donald Trump.”
+Speaking to Meet the Press, South Carolina senator and former primary candidate, Tim Scott, was asked on 5 May whether he would accept the 2024 results.

+“At the end of the day, the 47th president of the United States will be President Donald Trump,” he said.

-Pushed by the host for a more emphatic commitment, Mr Scott said simply: “That is my statement.”
+Pushed for a more emphatic commitment, Mr Scott said simply: “That is my statement.”

 Doug Burgum

-The North Dakota governor, like Mr Scott a former Republican presidential contender turned possible running mate for Mr Trump, took a similar line on the same day when he dodged the question by telling Jake Tapper on CNN’s rival Sunday show State of the Nation that he was “looking forward to next January when Vice-President Harris certifies the election for Donald Trump”.
+The North Dakota governor, who like Mr Scott is a possible running mate for Mr Trump, took a similar line on 5 May.
+He dodged the question on CNN and said that he was “looking forward to next January when Vice-President Harris certifies the election for Donald Trump”.

 He continued: “I mean, the American people are the ones that get to decide these elections, but for both parties and for all Americans, we’ve got to make sure that every county, every precinct is beyond reproach, that everybody can be confident in our country.”